-I create upcycling light objects using 60 to 120 years old technical devices, from waste and found objects.
+I create object art and upcycling light objects using 60 to 120 years old technical devices, from waste and found objects.

 These historical devices are for example old electrical measuring instruments, microscopes, mechanical calculators, telephones, typewriters, artificial sunlamps, hair dryers and photo- and film cameras.

 The old devices have been handcrafted in the 1900s to 1960s in small series and in a beautiful design.
 They were completely replaced many years ago by new technologies, materials and industrial production processes.

 Now they are obsolete, damaged or no longer safe to use and being stored in cellars, attics or most often even discarded on the garbage dumps.